-A yeast infection is a type of fungal infection that can cause itching and painful burning around the genitals.
+A yeast infection is a fungal infection that can cause itching and painful burning around the genitals.
 Yeast infections can affect anyone, but they are more common among women.
+In fact, around

 Yeast infections typically go away following treatment with antifungal medications.
 However, some infections may persist or recur despite treatment.
 Doctors refer to such infections as chronic.